Anyass3/stores-x/README.md

 This is inspired by [Vuex](https://github.com/vuejs/vuex)

-It's for now a minimal implementation of the vuex

-It uses the svelte store( or your own custom svelte store)

-It makes working with svelte stores somewhat clean and organised
+It has a api as vuex and uses the svelte store( or your own custom svelte store like) and makes working with svelte stores somewhat clean and organised

-Also the compiled version should be able to work in any other js web app(not tested yet)
+> The compiled version should be able to work in any other js web app(not tested yet)

 # installation

 `npm install stores-x`

-# Also you can try cdn
+# or try cdn

 ```html
 <script src="https://cdn.jsdelivr.net/npm/stores-x/dist/index.min.js"><script>